LongwellJ/Sparql_generation_pipeline/README.md

 pipeline for dbpedia datasets:

 1.
-get new_answers in data from collab script that sends query to api and gets results (find this script) (redo this in a timely manner)
+get new_answers in data from collab script that sends query to api and gets results (redo this in a timely manner) Mahdiyar_ChatGPT_script.ipynb
-Mahdiyar_ChatGPT_script.ipynb

 2.